Acetaminosalol: Action and uses

 In a warm alkaline solution acetaminosalol is broken up into salicylic acid and paracetamol.
 It is decomposed in the intestines, even when given as an injection.
 It was used as a substitute for salicylic acid in acute rheumatism, and as an intestinal antiseptic.
 It was similarly effective and much safer than salol, another intestinal antiseptic commonly used at the time.
 The fact that it is tasteless renders it easy to administer.

-Synthesis

-It is formed from the saponification of Benorilate.
-Patents:

-Reaction of Acetaminosalol with acetic anhydride gives Benorilate.